 The school Principal and school Board of Trustees regularly review and update our school policies in response to changes in legislation, significant events and Ministry of Education guidelines.
 Policies and procedures reflect our school context, and the school supplies mandatory information such as the school Strategic Plan and Annual Reports.

 Marshall Laing Primary School has over one hundred current policies and procedures.
-Below are links to three of the most important.
+Below are links to some of the most important.
 If you wish to view any other policies, they can be requested from the school office.

 The Annual Report is one of two key accountability documents that boards of trustees are required to use to inform and report to stakeholders such as the Ministry of Education, Members of Parliament and, most importantly, parents and the wider school community.